coreyphillips/moonshine/README.md

         * For providing the initial inspiration for the main UI of this app and for providing a wonderful guide/example of how to implement Lightning via Neutrino.
     * Testers!
         * Thank you for the encouragement, exceptional feedback and help troubleshooting throughout the development process.
 You are a large part of what makes this community great.
 Thank you!
+        * Special shoutout to the Groestlcoin team for their awesome help with QA and bug catching as they setup their own [fork.](https://github.com/Groestlcoin/moonshine/tree/grs)